Kay1San/YelpFusion-API/README.md

 python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'
 ```

-Create a .env file in the root directory of the app, following the instructions in example.env.
+Create a .env file in the root directory of the app, following the instructions in key-instructions.txt.

 Then, apply the migrations: